How to Avoid Sugar in Your Food?

 Also read: Healthy Eating Habits: How to Get Them Right

 Remember that sugar in small amounts and as part of a healthy well-balanced diet is acceptable.
-Moreover, you would be able to enjoy your favorite foods and yet prevent health complications if you stick to recommended amounts of sugar in your food.
+Moreover, you would be able to enjoy your favorite foods and yet prevent health complications if you learn how to avoid sugar in your food.

 1. Dasgupta R, Pillai R, Kumar R, et al. Sugar, salt, fat, and chronic disease epidemic in India: is there need for policy interventions?
 Indian J Community Med 2015; 40: 71-4.